KH4NY0/Algebra/README.md

 # Algebra
 This repository contains a collection of programs designed to solve various algebraic problems.
-The programs are written in [Programming Language] and utilize [Specific Algorithms or Techniques] to provide accurate and efficient solutions.
+The programs are written in Python to provide accurate and efficient solutions.